-Can your customer find the Form for the service they require?
+1. Can your customers find the form they need?

-So, your customer has managed to quickly find the Form they were looking for.
-But, once they view the Form, are they overwhelmed by its length and complexity?
+So, your customer managed to quickly find the form they were looking for.
+But, once they open the form, they're overwhelmed by its length and complexity.
 Perhaps there’s another way we could word the questions we ask, so we’re not confusing our customers.
 What seems like a simple question to you might be very open-ended to them!
-Therefore, try to ask as many closed questions as possible, e.g. questions with drop-down answers or radio buttons.
+You should always try to ask as many closed questions as possible, for example questions with drop-down answers or radio buttons.

-What you can do: Monitor the number of questions you receive every month about the Forms you have published.
+What can you do?
+Monitor the number of questions you receive about your forms every month.
 Is there a general trend there?
 Does the number of questions seem like too many?
-If so, invite your end users into a feedback session to discuss this, or publish a feedback Form to the portal.
+If so, invite your end users to a (virtual) feedback session to discuss their questions, or publish a feedback form in your self-service portal.

 Using closed questions should minimize the number of confused customers you speak to, but that’s not all you can do.
-Try linking Knowledge Items to your Forms, so they are suggested to customers on the right-hand side of the page.
-These items will act as readily-available FAQs or mini guides that the individual can access directly alongside the Form.
+Try linking knowledge items to your forms, so they're suggested to your customers on the right-hand side of the page.
+These items will act as readily available FAQs or mini guides that your customers can access directly alongside your form.

-You can also set up ‘hover-over’ speech bubbles next to a question in a Form in your portal.
-Just make sure the text within these bubbles is as concise as it can be, otherwise your end user may still find it quicker to call the Service Desk.
+You can also set up ‘hover-over’ speech bubbles next to a question in your form.
+Just make sure the text within these bubbles is as concise as it can be, otherwise your customers may still find it quicker to call your service desk.

-What you can do: Start tailoring the content you link directly to your Forms.
-Also, if applicable, you can have a go at creating a Knowledge Article that specifically acts as a guide to better enable your end users to fill out one of the longer, more complex Forms you have.
+What can you do?
+Start tailoring the content you link directly to your forms.
+You can also have a go at creating a knowledge article that specifically acts as a guide to help your customers fill out one of your longer, more complex forms.

-Someone has submitted a Form to the Service Desk – now what?
-If you have a Change template linked to the Form, you can be sure it’ll be processed by the relevant teams in the right order.
+Someone submitted a form to your service desk – now what?
+If you have a change template linked to your form, it’ll be processed by the relevant teams in the right order.
 But, is it possible to minimize the number of approval steps or the complexity of the workflows you create in the background?

-In a Starters/Leavers process, several departments are typically involved in this Change.
-A good idea would be to get a representative from each of those departments together to brainstorm where there’s scope for improvement.
-For example, do you always make sure a new desk is delivered before the starter’s PC is built?
+In a starters/leavers process, several departments are typically involved in a change.
+A good idea would be to get a representative from each of those departments together to brainstorm if there’s scope for improvement.
+For example, do you always make sure you have a new desk delivered before you start assembling the starter’s PC?

-What you can do: Make sure you’re evaluating how efficient your Change Management processes are every six months or so to keep up with any organisational changes that may have occurred during that time.
+What can you do?
+Make sure you evaluate how efficient your change management processes are every six months or so to keep up with any organisational changes that may have occurred during that time.